sidjohn1/smartthings/WeatherPanel/README.md

 <b>Having this device installed is a requirement for this app to function.</b>
 <h2>General FAQ:</h2>
 See: https://github.com/sidjohn1/smartthings (Scroll to the bottom)<br>
-If the installation steps arent clear this is a good place to start.
+<b>If the installation steps arent clear this is a good place to start.</b>
 <h2>Instalation</h2>
 <ol>
   <li>Copy the code from weatherpanel.groovy into a new smart app</li>